Last updated on .

 Visiting the Caribbean Naval Museum

-Adult admission is COP$23,000 (as of April 2023), and it’s typically open daily from 10am to 6pm.
+Adult admission is COP$23,000 (as of April 2024), and it’s typically open daily from 10am to 6pm.
 Allow at least 90 minutes to go through the exhibits.
+Check the official website for more info.

 Caribbean Naval Museum in Cartagena, Colombia